Scriptor/pharen/reference.markdown

      FALSE))
 {% endhighlight %}

-First, notice that the `if` expression is quoteable just as any other.
+First, notice that the `if` expression is quotable just as any other.
 Next, the unquote  symbol: `~`, is introduced.
 This is the opposite of quoting and forces the macro to evaluate an otherwise unevaluated parameter.
 We do not want to just return `test`, we want whatever is *inside* `test`.

 Finally, here is the full implementation of the when macro.